awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 ## Define the stack class<a name="cdk-how-to-create-multiple-stacks-define-stack"></a>

- Now let's define our stack class, using our new property\.
-Make the code look like the following\.
-The code you need to add or change is shown in bold\.
+ Next, we define our stack class, using our new property\.
+New code is highlighted in bold:

 ------
 #### [ TypeScript ]